vitessio/website/content/en/docs/14.0/user-guides/configuration-advanced/authorization.md

 There are a number of VTTablet command line parameters that control the behavior of ACLs.
 Let's review these:

- * `-enforce-tableacl-config`:  Set this to `true` to ensure VTTablet will not start unless there is a valid ACL configuration.
+ * `--enforce-tableacl-config`:  Set this to `true` to ensure VTTablet will not start unless there is a valid ACL configuration.
 This is used to catch misconfigurations resulting in blanket access to authenticated users.
- * `-queryserver-config-enable-table-acl-dry-run`:  Set to `true` to check the table ACL at runtime, and only emit the [TableACLPseudoDenied](../../configuration-basic/monitoring) metric if a request would have been blocked.
+ * `--queryserver-config-enable-table-acl-dry-run`:  Set to `true` to check the table ACL at runtime, and only emit the [TableACLPseudoDenied](../../configuration-basic/monitoring) metric if a request would have been blocked.
 The request is then allowed to pass, even if the ACL determined it should be blocked.
 This can be used for testing new or updated ACL policies.
    Default is `false`.
- * `-queryserver-config-strict-table-acl`: Set to `true` to enforce table ACL checking.  **This needs to be enabled for your ACLs to have any effect.**
+ * `--queryserver-config-strict-table-acl`: Set to `true` to enforce table ACL checking.  **This needs to be enabled for your ACLs to have any effect.**
    Any users that are not specified in an ACL policy will be denied.
    Default is `false`.
- * `-queryserver-config-acl-exempt-acl`:  Allows you to specify the name of an ACL (see below for format) that is exempt from enforcement.
+ * `--queryserver-config-acl-exempt-acl`:  Allows you to specify the name of an ACL (see below for format) that is exempt from enforcement.
    Allows you to separate the rollout and the subsequent enforcement of a specific ACL.
- * `-table-acl-config`: Path to a file defining the table ACL config.
+ * `--table-acl-config`: Path to a file defining the table ACL config.
- * `-table-acl-config-reload-interval`:  How often the `table-acl-config` should be reloaded.
+ * `--table-acl-config-reload-interval`:  How often the `table-acl-config` should be reloaded.
 Set this to allow you to update the ACL file on disk, and then have VTTablet automatically reload the file within this period.
 Default is not to reload the ACL file after VTTablet startup.